scalahub/erg-urlwallet/README.md

 ## Running on a remote server

-First compile war file type the following in bash console:
+First compile war file: type the following in bash console:

     sbt package

+The command will generate the war file and print details of it's location.
 The war file can be hosted on any J2EE web server.

 ## Important aspects